 In the words of Tatler, “Dr Maloney has wrought miracles at Bede’s, raising the academic game from around 60 per cent A*-B at A-level to 78 per cent last year – its best-ever results.”

 We worked closely with the new team members to embed the brand and develop best practice, before safely handing guardianship over to them.
-(And they have done a cracking job, over the last five years.)
+(And they have done a cracking job, over the last eight years.)